kubevirt/kubevirt/docs/cluster-configuration.md

 ## Filesystem Overhead

-By default when using DataVolumes with storage profiles (spec.storage is non-empty), the size of a Filesystem PVC chosen is bigger, ensuring 5.5% of the space isn't used.
+By default, when using DataVolumes with storage profiles (spec.storage is non-empty), the size of a Filesystem PVC chosen is bigger, ensuring 5.5% of the space isn't used.
 This is to account for root reserved blocks as well as to avoid reaching full capacity, as file systems often have degraded performance and perhaps weak guarantees about the amount of space that can be fully occupied.